 The formula around monetising content was pretty simple.
 Streaming platforms give a small fraction of the revenue to the streamers, in some cases leaving them empty-pocketed.

 This is just a glimpse of the rapidly growing market.
 Back in 2018 its value was estimated at $8.25 billion and is expected to reach $22.09 billion by 2022.
 Due to the growing popularity of game streaming technology, things are changing, with new platforms popping up and levelling the playing field.

 A streaming platform is only as good as the content available on it – however, it also requires a lot of content to reach critical mass.
 A streaming platform with no content is like a restaurant with no food.
 Why bother?

 Platforms compete among themselves to attract streamers.
-Let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.
+So let’s break down how the platforms operate, what they offer, why the market is becoming fragmented and how this will impact the game streaming ecosystem.

 You can compare a streaming platform to a publisher.
 They take content from the streamer and publish it, but without paying the streamer anything.
 Streaming platforms work with partners, brands and media agencies because they claim they own the content.
 This allows them to earn money on the content they get for free, subsequently sharing some of that money with a portion of the streamers.

 ‘Some’ refers to the biggest streamers, often being part of esports organisations or agencies.
 Not only they get revenue share from platforms, but also they work with brands directly.
 The smaller, lesser-known streamers, micro streamers are left out because streaming platforms believe these micro-influencers have no option to monetise the content on their own.
 And that’s true.
 They used to be too small to get individual sponsorship deals.

 What Has Changed in the Game Streaming Industry?